-The Research and Development Committee is currently composed of three directors: Dr. Mehra, Dr. Gowen and Dr. Schiff.
+The Research and Development Committee is currently composed of two directors: Dr. Mehra and Dr. Schiff.
 Dr. Mehra currently serves as the chair of the Research and Development Committee.
+Dr. Gowen and Dr. Walker came off of the Research and Development Committee, effective April 1, 2024.
 The Board has adopted a written Research and Development Committee charter that is available to stockholders on the Company's website at www.aclaristx.com.